Job Archives

 • Ability to maintain a customer service orientation and positive image of the city to the public, courteous and professional approach to exchanging information, and adhere to strict confidentiality requirements.

-• Ability to regularly attend work and arrive punctually for designated work schedule, including when working remotely per an approved hybrid schedule.
+• Ability to regularly attend work and arrive punctually for designated work schedule, including when working remotely on approved occasions.

 CLICK HERE TO APPLY